maznicky/AR2HUB/README.md

   your crosshair will outrank a player.

 **Requires Windows "Enhance pointer precision" to be OFF.**
+If you're having issues with the Aimbot try doing what I did:
 Settings → Bluetooth & devices → Mouse → Additional mouse settings → Pointer
 Options.
-With it on, single-count mouse moves land at only 6% of their intended size and the aimbot cannot track.
 If aim ever goes sluggish, check that first.

-Aim only applies while the Roblox window has focus.

 ### Gun Mods
 **No Spread** and **No Recoil**, applied directly to the weapon config tables.